-Where a family has all or some adult children or other adults, the income of all adults in the household will be taken into consideration.
-This means if the total combined gross income of all members of the household exceeds £50,000, the household will not be eligible to join the Register.
+Where a household contains adult children or other adults, the income of all adults in the household will be taken into consideration.
+This means if the total combined gross income of all members of the household exceeds the limits set for each household type, the household will not be eligible to join the Register.